ndronos/c-nomorph/Adamson-2011/README.md

 but I hate C with a passion.
 I've been writing a lot of Objective-C code lately... which just fuels my hatred for C.
+.h files are absolutely the work of the devil.

 (Adamson, 2011)
 ```